AbleTech/question_selector/README.md

 ```

 #####Available Events:
-- `selector:started`: triggered when the selector has been setup and displayed the first question
+- `selector:started`: triggered when the selector has been setup and displayed the first question.
-- `selector:changed`: triggered everytime a user clicks on an answer
+- `selector:changed`: triggered everytime a user clicks on an answer.
-- `selector:completed`: triggered when the user has selecter a answer which has a result
+- `selector:completed`: triggered when the user has selecter a answer which has a result.

 #####Available Fields:
-- `result`: The result of the last selected question.
-Null if the question has more nested questions.
+- `result`: The result of the last selected question. `null` if the question has more nested questions.
-- `alternatives`: The list of alternative strings associated with the current result. null if the question has more nested questions or if a list of alternatives was not provided
+- `alternatives`: The list of alternative strings associated with the current result. `null` if the question has more nested questions or if a list of alternatives was not provided.

-###<a name="json-config"></a>JSON config file
+####<a name="json-config"></a>JSON config file

 - *question*: a string of the question to be displayed
 - *answers*: a list of the answers to be displayed